Dwight in Livingston County, Illinois — The American Midwest (Great Lakes)

 Welcome to Dwight

 Location.
 41° 5.374′ N, 88° 25.706′ W. Marker is in Dwight, Illinois, in Livingston County.
-Marker can be reached from Carriage House Lane, 0.1 miles south of East South Street, on the right when traveling south.
+It can be reached from Carriage House Lane 0.1 miles south of East South Street, on the right when traveling south.
 Marker is at the southwest corner of the Prairie Creek Public Library parking lot, overlooking the windmill, which is behind the library and about 50 yards southwest of the marker.
 Touch for map.
 Marker is at or near this postal address: 501 Carriage House Lane, Dwight IL 60420, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A Well Connected Village (approx. 0.2 miles away); War Memorial (approx. Ό mile away); 1879-1979 (approx. Ό mile away); Pioneer Gothic Church (approx. 0.4 miles away); Mom and Pop Motels (approx. 0.6 miles away); Welcome to Dwight (approx. 0.7 miles away); Full Service on Rte 66 (approx. 0.7 miles away); Dwight, Illinois (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: A Well Connected Village (approx. 0.2 miles away); War Memorial (approx. Ό mile away); 1879-1979 (approx. Ό mile away); Pioneer Gothic Church (approx. 0.4 miles away); Mom and Pop Motels (approx. 0.6 miles away); Welcome to Dwight (approx. 0.7 miles away); Full Service on Rte 66 (approx. 0.7 miles away); Dwight, Illinois (approx. 0.7 miles away).
 Touch for a list and map of all markers in Dwight.

 Regarding The Windmill.
 Contributing building, John R. Oughton Estate, National Register of Historic Places #80001383.